A 15-minute intro to involute gears

 To make a profile-shifted gear, we move the cutting teeth up in relation to the rack’s centerline; the addendum on the gear is adjusted correspondingly, too:

 The modified gear is more robust, but it can only mesh with gears that have a complementary (opposite) profile shift.
-This makes the trick useful only if the mating gear has a comparatively large tooth count.
+This makes the trick useful only if the mating gear has a comparatively high tooth count.
 If both gears are small, we’re strengthening one of them, but ruining the other with an inverse profile shift that makes its undercuts much worse.